Yin and yang in Chinese traditions :

 yin yang,I ching,bagua

 The yin-yang system is the best known Chinese philosophic tradition.
-You often hear people speak of someone's yin compared to someone else yang to denote a strange mixture of opposites.
+You often hear people speak of someone's yin compared to someone else's yang to denote a strange mixture of opposites.
 Yīn - yáng seeks balance between two alternatives: dark/light; cold/hot; moon/sun; female/male; even/odd numbers; weak/strong; broken/solid; inside/outside; absorb/emit and passive/active.
 It seeks concord in all things, for example in cuisine where hot/cold and sweet/spicy flavors need careful combination.
 The iconic taiji representation is shown to the left with light ‘yang’ and dark ‘yin’ swirling around each other.
 It is also known as the yīn yáng yú tú ‘yin-yang fish diagram’ representing yin and yang as fish swimming around each other.
-Within yin is a little yang and within yang is a little yin illustrating their mutual dependence, yin can not exist without yang and yang without yin; they have to co-exist in balance and harmony.
-The two dots should be seen as seeds - the small circle of yin will grow into yang, and the circle of yang will transform into yin.
+Within yin is a little yang and within yang is a little yin illustrating their mutual dependence, yin can not exist without yang and yang without yin; they co-exist in balance and harmony.
+The two dots can be seen as seeds - the small circle of yin will develop into yang, and the circle of yang will develop into yin.
 The curve gives the figure dynamism for this is not a static relationship, yin and yang change to each other.
-This same spiral pattern has been found on pottery made 4,000 years ago.
+This spiral pattern is ancient, it has been found on pottery made 4,000 years ago.

 Opposite but Inseparable

-According to one creation story the one gave birth to two (yin and yang) the heavy element sank to become ‘yin’ earth and the lighter element rose to become ‘yang’ heaven.
+According to another creation story the one gave birth to two (yin and yang) the heavy element sank to become ‘yin’ (earth) while the lighter element rose to become ‘yang’ (heaven).
 It was believed that the different combinations of yin and yang could represent everything.
 From these two came the five elements and then from these everything else.
 Thunder and lightning are presumed to be the result of the violent mixture of yang and yin: heaven and earth.
 Considering the arguably ‘positive’ attributes of yang, especially ‘maleness’, it is surprising that the pair always puts yin first, it is always ‘yin & yang’ and never ‘yang & yin’.

 Supreme Ultimate Tài jí